 Near the bottom of this page you will uncover The SHRIIIIIIIIIIIIIIINE of the Silver Monkey.

-When Kurt and Blaine kiss in "Original Songs," it lasts for a very passionate ten seconds.
-After they stop to breathe, they practically jump each other for a second kiss—and the scene cuts almost immediately to the Glee Club's pianist playing a keyboard.
+That fucking COCKBLOCK PIANO!explanation When Kurt and Blaine kiss in "Original Song," it lasts for a very passionate ten seconds.
+After they stop to breathe, they practically jump each other for a second kiss — and the scene cuts almost immediately to a keyboard being played as a segue into Mercedes' song "Hell to the No".

 On that note, it seems to have become a thing to post a video of yourself totally geeking out over the kiss on youtube.